Nek5000/nekRS/README.md

 ```
 then type `source $HOME/.bash_profile` in the current terminal window.

-## Run Example
+## Run the Code

+We try hard not to break userland but the code is evolving quickly so things might change from one version to another without being backward compatible (see release notes).

 ```sh
 cd $NEKRS_HOME/examples/turbPipePeriodic
 nrsmpi turbPipe 2 # run on two MPI ranks
 ```
-You may have to adjust the example launch scripts `nrsmpi/nrsbmpi` to your environment.
-Please check the examples in `bin`.
+Note, `nrsmpi/nrsbmpi` are just basic launch scripts.
+Please check `bin` for more examples.

 ## Documentation
 For documentation, see our [readthedocs page](https://nekrs.readthedocs.io/en/latest/).